Higher order Magnus expansions for driven two-level quantum dynamics: Non-adiabatic transition problem

-Remarkably, in the time interval where \(f(t)\) is monotonic, the convergence condition Eq.~\eqref{eq:magnus_criteria_tls} is always satisfied.
+It is striking that the (positive) instantaneous energy of \(H_a(t)\), namely \(E_a(t)=|v(t)|=\frac{|\dot \chi(t)|}{2}\), is very different from that of the original Hamiltonian in Eq.~\eqref{eq:phys_hamiltonian}.
+Therefore, according to Eq.~\eqref{eq:magnus_criteria_tls}, one may expect that the convergence property of the Magnus expansion is drastically different among different pictures.
+Indeed, remarkably, in the time interval where \(f(t)\) is monotonic, the convergence condition Eq.~\eqref{eq:magnus_criteria_tls} is always satisfied in the adiabatic picture.
 To see this, we first assume that \(f(t)\) monotonically increases on \(t\in[t_0, t_1]\), and hence \(\dot f(t)>0\).
-Then according to Eq.~\eqref{eq:v_adiabatic}, the instantaneous positive eigenvalue reads
+Then according to Eq.~\eqref{eq:v_adiabatic}, $|\dot \chi(t)|$ can be replaced with $\dot \chi(t)$

 and hence by using the definition in Eq.\ (\ref{eq:chi_angle}), we find

 One may draw the same conclusion if \(f(t)\) is monotonically decreasing instead.

 Furthermore, it can be seen from Eq.~\eqref{eq:chi_bound} that Eq.~\eqref{eq:magnus_criteria_tls} holds also for a bell-shaped driving.
 Indeed, assuming that \(f(t)\) is peaked at the origin and decays monotonically away from \(t=0\), by splitting the integration interval in two pieces, we find